Key takeaways

 Apply for a debt consolidation loan

 The most common way to consolidate debt is to take out a debt consolidation loan.
 You apply for a personal loan with a lower APR (annual percentage rate) and use the money to repay your creditors.
 This leaves you with one monthly payment that should be lower than what you were paying previously.
 Most personal loans have lower APRs than credit cards, but the exact interest rate you secure will depend on your credit score.
-The single monthly payment will simplify your finances and make it less likely to have missed payments or late fees.
+The single monthly payment will simplify your finances and make it less likely that you will miss payments or incur late fees.

 Use a balance transfer credit card

 Another option is to use a balance transfer credit card with a promotional 0% APR (or simply a lower APR).
-You transfer your high-interest credit card balances onto the new card and pay it off before the promotional period ends.
+You transfer your high-interest credit card balances onto the new card.
+Pay it off before the promotional period ends to save on interest.
 The reduced interest rate can save you money and help you pay off your balances faster.
-Balance transfer fees may apply and you have to pay off your total balance before the promotional period ends.
+Balance transfer fees may apply, and you have to pay off your total balance before the promotional period ends.

 Debt settlement

-Debt settlement or credit card modification involves negotiating with creditors to make a lump sum payment that is less than you owe.
-This approach can significantly lower the amount you need to repay but is inherently risky.
+Debt settlement or credit card modification involves negotiating with creditors to make a lump sum payment that is less than what you owe.
+This approach can significantly lower the amount you need to repay, but is inherently risky.

-Pros: Reduces total amount paid, provides a quick resolution.
+Pros: Reduces the total amount paid, provides a quick resolution.

-Cons: Severely impacts credit score, potential tax implications, late fees can add up, fees from settlement companies, not guaranteed to work.
+Cons: Severely impacts credit score, potential tax implications, late fees can add up, fees from settlement companies, and it is not guaranteed to work.

 As with anything else, credit card modification has pros and cons.
 Yes, you can pay less than you owe, but creditors have no legal obligation to negotiate.
 While you’re working on your debt settlement plan, you stop making payments.
 This means the amount you owe will grow, and late fees and missed payments will all add up, hurting your credit score.
 If the forgiven debt exceeds $600, it is considered taxable income by the IRS.
 Debt settlement does not cover secured debt.
 Lastly, the debt settlement company will charge a fee of 15% to 25% of the original amount for their services.

-Debt settlement certainly is a way to get out of what you owe and save money, but it’s inherently risky and can do a lot of damage to your score.
+Debt settlement certainly is a way to get out of what you owe and save money.
+The problem is that it is inherently risky and can do a lot of damage to your score.

 Want to learn more about credit counseling and DMPs?